Questor’s Gambit

 Meanwhile, Lt.
 Vonn assembled an arsenal — she holstered a blazor rifle on one leg and an electron pulse canon on the other.
 On her back, she strapped a curved, two-handed vibro-sword.
 She did not look like a yellow lab that you wanted to cross.

-The three of them — orange tabby in techno-focal goggles, yellow lab armed to the teeth, and Collie in charge — headed to the tele-bay and teleported over to the alien vessel in their own shimmering field of quantum energy.
+The three of them — orange tabby in techno-focal goggles, yellow lab armed to the teeth, and collie in charge — headed to the tele-bay and teleported over to the alien vessel in their own shimmering field of quantum energy.
 Based on their scans of the icosahedral vessel, Lt.
 LeGuin had picked a location for them to teleport to that he believed to be an empty maintenance bay.

 There had been no life signs in the chamber, so Cmdr.
 Wilker’s heart nearly stopped when the shimmering quantum energy cleared from his vision to show an arthropoidal alien with mouth parts squirming, staring right at him with those mounds of glittering eyes.
 It raised one of its spinneret arms, and Cmdr.
 Wilker threw himself in front of his two subordinate officers to protect them.